BaranziniLab/spoke-public-docs/README.md

-# SPOKE public type documentation
+# SPOKEtest public type documentation

 Public, human- and machine-readable documentation for the node and edge **types** in the public [SPOKE](https://spoke.ucsf.edu/) biomedical knowledge graph.